What Is a NAT Firewall? Your Complete 2024 Guide

 Enabling NAT (Network Address Translation) on your Wi-Fi router is a key step in securing your home or small business network.
 NAT is usually enabled by default on most routers when they operate in Router Mode, but if you need to check or manually enable it, the process may vary depending on the router brand and model.

 1. Access your router’s admin panel: Open a web browser and enter your router’s IP address (commonly 192.168.1.1, 192.168.2.1, 192.168.0.1, and sometimes 192.168.68.1 in the case of TP-Link routers) in the address bar.
 Some routers also come with an app you can download, such as TP-Link’s Deco app.
 Either way, log in using your admin credentials.
-If you haven’t changed them, they might be set to defaults like “admin/admin.”How to Check that NAT is Enabled on Most Routers
+If you haven’t changed them, they might be set to defaults like “admin/admin.”How to Check if NAT Is Enabled on Most Routers

 2. Navigate to the advanced settings page: Look for a section labeled Advanced, Network, or LAN Settings.
 The exact location can vary, but it’s generally under a broader “Network” category.